GuillaumeFalourd/assert-command-line-output/README.md

 ⚠️    The [`actions/checkout`](https://github.com/marketplace/actions/checkout) is mandatory to use this action, as it will be necessary to access the repository files, or to access the command line output file after the action execution.

-⚠️    The [`actions/setup-node`](https://github.com/marketplace/actions/setup-node-js-environment) may be mandatory to use this action if uses to compare the command line output with a file content located on the repository, as it will install [strip ansi cli](https://www.npmjs.com/package/strip-ansi-cli) to check both files independently of the OS runner.

 ☞ *Note: This action gathers the logic from the [command-output-file-action](https://github.com/GuillaumeFalourd/command-output-file-action) and the [diff-action](https://github.com/GuillaumeFalourd/diff-action)*.

  * * *